ajlopez/SimpleQueue/README.md

 # SimpleQueue

-Simple in-memory, distributed Queue for Node.js.
+Simple in-memory queue for Node.js.
+It can be accessed by remote clients.

 ## Installation